 The usual visa application procedure is described here, there are no changes in the application process due to COVID -19 outbreak in the world.
 All visa applications must be handed in personally at an Estonian embassy.
 We are aware that travel restrictions across the countries are still in place.
 Unfortunately, we cannot help students to find out as how they can travel to the country where an Estonian embassy is located.
 Neither can we predict as when the travel restrictions will be lifted for different countries.
 Please also see info on crossing borders for entering Estonia here.

 For visa/TRP application, students need to present their admissions letter (scanned version).Before you start with visa application process, please make sure you can 1) travel to the country where the Estonian embassy is located and 2) travel to Estonia and passing all the countries on your way to Estonia is possible.

-If the country that you depart or transit from is not listed here, you must follow these rules:
+If the country that you depart or transit from is not listed here or is listed in the "red" category, you must follow these rules:

 Yes you can, we inform embassies electronically.
 We do not send the confirmation about receiving your confirmation, you can start with the visa application immediately.

 Please just purchase regular insurance as insurance is needed for the whole period of visa duration.
 In the case, there will be a need for additional medical costs due to COVID-19 infection, you just have to be prepared to pay for these.